eurc17/Face-Liveness-Detection/README.md

 ## Training

-1. Prepare the dataset with structure like the following:
+1. Prepare the dataset training and validation with structure like the following:

 ```
-sample_liveness_data/
+sample_liveness_data_training/
 ├── fake
 │   ├── 0.png
 │   ├── 1.png